UK wages rise sharply in April, set to bolster expectations of another rate hike next week

 The Bank of England has sharply increased its main interest rate to 4.5% from a low of 0.1% in late 2021.
 Higher interest rates help lower inflation by making it more expensive for households and businesses to borrow, meaning they potentially spend less, thereby reducing upside demand pressure on prices.

-Separately, the statistics agency said the country’s jobless rate fell to 3.8% in the three months to April, from 3.9% in the previous quarter.
+Separately, the statistics agency said the country’s jobless rate fell to 3.8% in the three months to April, from 3.9% in March.
 Most economists had been expecting the rate to edge up to 4%.

 As the unemployment rate fell, the agency said, the country’s employment rate rose to 76% from 75.9%, with the number of people in work at an all-time high of 33.1 million.